knightvmk/ArduinoRadiationDosimeter/README.md

 **Connection PINs**

-* Arduino:
+**Arduino:**
-*Digital pins*:
+* Digital pins:
-2  - Input for interrupts from Geiger plate,
+1. 2  Input for interrupts from Geiger plate,

-*Analog pins*:
+* Analog pins:
-A0 - pin for button change power of measure,
+1. A0  pin for button change power of measure,
-A1 - pin for button change measure,
+2. A1  pin for button change measure,
-A2 - pin for button change mode (Radiomenter / Dosimeter),
+3. A2  pin for button change mode (Radiomenter / Dosimeter),

-A4 - pins for i2c display **LCD1602 (LiquidCrystal_I2C)**,
+4. A4  pins for i2c display **LCD1602 (LiquidCrystal_I2C)**,
-A5 - ==//==.
+5. A5  ==//==.

-* Geiger plate
+**Geiger plate**
-GND
+1. GND
-5V
+2. 5V
-VIN - connect to diginal pin "2" from Arduiono plate
+3. VIN  connect to diginal pin "2" from Arduiono plate